Lumisumu/tilhi-yt-dlp-gui/README.md

 If you check the audio-only option, both full video and the clips are downloaded in audio-only format.
 Audio file format is m4a.

-Click on the "?" buttons to view more tips on each section.
+Click on the "?" buttons to view more tips for each section.

 ## Installing and running project